 I don’t want to spoil much of the drama itself but I found it very creative and complex at the same time with how the ending was crafted.
-It is not just some typical Cinderella story, but it strongly emphasizes on how this could happen to anyone with life’s many wonders.
+It wasn’t just some typical Cinderella story, but it strongly emphasized on how this could happen to anyone with life’s many wonders.

-I love the main couple character-wise (since I have not seen their actual interaction off-screen to determine).
-They have excellent chemistry and was really natural with all their scenes together.
+I loved the main couple character-wise (since I have not seen their actual interaction off-screen to determine).
+They had excellent chemistry and were really natural with all their scenes together.

 As much as I loved this drama, I couldn’t help feeling like this reminded me sooo much of Taiwanese idol drama Heaven’s Wedding Gown.
 Yes, especially with a lot of the details.
 But I must say this one was crafted much nicer in a sense because it didn’t have too many of the subplots or frustrating moments since Taeyoung was very strong and independent despite all her hardships.
 The circumstances were different and couldn’t be compared totally, but I didn’t like it that in the other one Ai Qing got bullied so much.
 It was really annoying.
 The common factor that could be agreed upon was both soundtracks were amazing to listen to.

-Notice, I’m not implying any sort of “copying” going on since it was aired at around the same time (and possibly in the works around the same time as well).
-It could be a coincidence and I love both works in its own way.
+Notice, I wasn’t implying any sort of “copying” going on since it was aired at around the same time (and possibly in the works around the same time as well).
+It could be a coincidence and I loved both works in its own way.

 Posted (on Xanga): March 3, 2009